 The term of office of the prize committee will be from the date of appointment until the date of the prize award.

 Rules of Operation

-The prize committee will solicit nominations for the prize from editors of SICON and the membership of the SIAG/CST, using SIAM office resources as needed, and from other members of the scientific community.
+The SIAG/CST officers and the SIAM office will solicit nominations for the prize from the general membership of the SIAG/CST and from other members of the scientific community, using SIAM office resources as needed.
 Editors of SICON and officers of the SIAG are not eligible for an award until one year after their term of office expires.
 Prize committee members are also not eligible.

 A candidate paper must make significant research contributions to the field of control and systems theory and must have been published in SICON in one of the two calendar years preceding the year of the award.

 Recommendation of the Prize Committee

 The prize committee will notify the SIAM VP of its recommendations of two winning papers at least three months prior to the award date.
 The recommendations must be accompanied by written justifications and citations not exceeding 25 words that can be read at award time.

 The SIAM VP will accept or reject the prize committee's recommendation at least two months prior to the award date.